patrickt/pony/README.md

 Installation
 ============

-Pony has been tested under GHC 7.0.3 on Mac OS 10.6.
+Pony has been tested under GHC 7.0.3 on Mac OS 10.7.
 Theoretically, it should work on any POSIX platform.
 If you do not already have a working installation of GHC and Cabal, I recommend that you install the Haskell Platform.
+You'll also need [cabal-dev](https://github.com/creswick/cabal-dev), installable via cabal.

 To compile and run Pony, perform the following steps.

-    cabal install --only-dependencies # only needs to be run once cabal configure
-    cabal build
-    ./runpony --ponyproj=<your .ponyproj> --trans=<a transformation> --output=<output file> [filename]
+    cabal-dev install-deps
+    cabal-dev install

 To run the unit tests, please run the `./tests` shell script.
-To generate documentation, run `cabal haddock`.
+To generate documentation, run `cabal-dev haddock`.

 There are six built-in transformations that you can play with.
-Pass these names to Pony with the --trans option:
+They are currently being translated to use Pony's new library mechanism.

 * `StringConcat` - introduces `<+>`, a string concatenation operator.
-(Be sure to use `examples/example.ponyproj` to ensure that the new operator is added.)
 * `HelloWorld` - converts the identifier 'hello' into the archetypal hello-world printf.
 * `LogicalShift` - introduces the `>>>` operator for right logical shift, as in Java.
 * `CheckMalloc` - ensures that all calls to `malloc(3)` are checked for NULL.